Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ak2xGu7ZZIc.md

 # [August 3rd, 2021 Livestream](../2021-08-03.md)
 ## Q&A: Will there be a Tier 9 & 10?
 https://www.youtube.com/watch?v=ak2xGu7ZZIc
-This question was possibly duplicated with a more recent answer: [September 13th, 2022 Livestream Q&A: Will there be Tier 9 & 10?](./yt-Pwbhu0Xdipk.md) [https://www.youtube.com/watch?v=Pwbhu0Xdipk](https://www.youtube.com/watch?v=Pwbhu0Xdipk)
+This question was possibly duplicated with a more recent answer: [November 29th, 2022 Livestream Q&A: Any Tier 9 or 10 plans before 1.0?](./yt-EfqC1jbJmq8.md) [https://www.youtube.com/watch?v=EfqC1jbJmq8](https://www.youtube.com/watch?v=EfqC1jbJmq8)

 ### Topics